mcfnord/cem/src/ref/gal-nov14.md

 In 2013 my relationship with Emily returned.
 I believe their first return to Seattle together was March 30, 2013.
-In April Chloe was with me at my half-brother’s wedding, and that was her first visit to the improv singing group where I would take her with and without Emily at least eight more times.
+In April Chloe was with me at my half-brother’s wedding, and that was her first visit to the improvisational singing group where I would take her with and without Emily at least eight more times.

 My romantic relationship with Emily resumed July 4^th^, 2013 during our family camping trip.
 I spent time with them both throughout the summer